-The National Park Service Chesapeake Bay office administers and manages, with multiple partners, the Chesapeake Bay Gateways and Watertrails Network, the Captain John Smith Chesapeake National Historic Trail, and the Star-Spangled Banner National Historic Trail.
+The National Park Service Chesapeake Bay office administers and manages, with multiple partners, the Chesapeake Bay Gateways and Watertrails Network, and the Captain John Smith Chesapeake National Historic Trail.
 Legislative authority for each is as follows:

 Legislation to establish the Captain John Smith Chesapeake National Historic Trail was signed into law on December 19, 2006, as an amendment to the National Trails System Act (16 U.S.C.
 1244).
 The National Trails System Act specified that the John Smith trail be administered in coordination with the Chesapeake Bay Gateways and Watertrails Network.